Eclipse-SDV-Hackathon-Chapter-Three/YTU-MINT/hpc_variant/README.md

 sudo systemctl start ank-server ank-agent
 ```

+The example uses an `update_trigger` workload which is added as prebuilt container image (`ghcr.io/eclipse-sdv-hackathon-chapter-three/mission-update/update_trigger:latest`) to the Ankaios manifest [state.yaml](./ankaios/state.yaml) already.
+However, if the network quality is too poor to download the prebuilt image, please build the container image locally like discribed in [ankaios/custom_workloads/update_trigger/README.md](./ankaios/custom_workloads/update_trigger/README.md) and exchange the container image in the Ankaios manifest to point to the local one.

 To run the over-the-air (OTA) scenario, just apply the [state.yaml](./ankaios/state.yaml) containing the workloads of the demo screnario:

 ```shell